Jon

 Winning at Augusta ensured Jon Rahm a place among the immortals of golf – and attendance at one of the most exclusive social events in the world of sport.

-Every year, before the tournament tees off, former champions assemble in their Green Jackets for the Masters dinner, where the menu is chosen by last year’s winner.
+Every year, before the tournament tees off, former champions assemble in their Green Jackets for the Masters Champions dinner, where the menu is chosen by last year’s winner.

-Not surprisingly for such a proud Spaniard, Rahm’s selection for his fellow diners included “Mama Rahm’s classic lentil stew”.
+Not surprisingly for such a proud Spaniard, Rahm’s selection for his fellow diners included “Mama Rahm’s classic lentil stew.”
 More surprisingly, the usually confident Rahm admitted to being daunted at the prospect of having to deliver a speech to such an esteemed audience.

 Jon Rahm’s life away from the course

 The couple married in 2019 and they have three children.
-Sons Kepa and Eneko were born in 2021 and 2022 respectively, and they were joined by daughter Alaia in September 2024.
+Sons Kepa and Eneko were born in 2021 and 2022, respectively, and they were joined by daughter Alaia in September 2024.

 But Rahm isn’t a very Spanish name, is it?
 In fact, it comes from a distant ancestor who moved to Spain from Switzerland in the 18th century.